2015 Convention Information and Services

 The MLA is providing free wireless Internet

-  access in the meeting rooms and public areas of the Chicago Marriott and the
+access in the meeting rooms and public areas of the Vancouver Convention Centre and in the Fairmont Waterfront.

 Job Information Center

 Consult the interviewer’s sign-in file in the Fairmont Waterfront (Waterfront Ballroom, Lobby level) if you do not know whether your interview is scheduled for a hotel room or the interview area or if you need to find out the hotel room number for your interview.
 Allow yourself ample time to obtain this information.
 If your interview is scheduled for the interview area, proceed directly to the Fairmont Waterfront (Waterfront Ballroom, Lobby level), and ask a staff

 If the interviewer has not signed in, consult the “Who’s Here” directory in the Vancouver Convention Centre or near the Job Information Center in the Fairmont Waterfront (Lobby level).
 Once you know where the interviewer is staying, you can call the hotel information desk and be connected with the interviewer’s hotel room.
 (For reasons of safety, hotel staff members will not give guests’ room numbers to callers.)
 If the interviewer is not in, use the hotel’s message facilities.
 A message left in a hotel mailbox will be flashed on the guest’s room telephone.
 If the person is not listed in the “Who’s Here” directory, check the Program Participants section of the convention program to see whether that interviewer is speaking at or chairing a session and can be reached at a specific time and place or ask a Job Information Center staff member for help.

 The MLA Job Information Service will operate a center at the